netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-3/README.md

 </script>
 ```

 This will provide you with data that you can display in the template.
+Note that we have disabled the eslint for max length for now.
+This should always be avoided, but this is only temporary, and we will be getting the data above from a server later.

 Then we need to create a template that displays the list.
 The finished page should look like this:
 ![Assignment results](assignment-3.png)